20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 In turn, `Subgame1` and `Subgame2` can be other games defined using the same DSL.
 Notice that the wire `x` is internal and totally hidden from the 'outside world'.

 ### Exhogenous parameters

-An exhogenous parameter is a given assumption that is not part of the model, and is fed to it externally.
+An exogenous parameter is a given assumption that is not part of the model, and is fed to it externally.
 As such, it is treated by the model as a 'fact' that cannot really be modified.
 An example of exhogenous parameters could be the market conditions at the time when a game is played.

 Exhogenous parameters are just defined as variables, as the field `variables` in the previous code blocks testifes.
 These variables can in turn be fed as exhogenous parameters to inside games, as in the following example: